panchalneel/AdidasFronend/README.md

 Steps to run the application

-1) Go to adidas-wishlist-demo folder
+1) Go to AdidasFronend folder
 2) Run `npm install`
 3) To start application `npm start`